All I Am is a Mom

 and a mother said a man who reads my poetry

-oh yes, I write what I know, I said, silently annoyed
+ah, yes, I write what I know, I responded, silently annoyed

 with his feedback since that is where his feedback ended

-and it occurred to me last Saturday when sitting
+which is kinda funny because it occurred to me last Saturday

-who were talking over each other and almost squabbing
+who were talking over each other and almost squabbling

 but not really since we were all saying the same thing